 If your employees deliver large items, carry specialized equipment or are tasked with meeting specific needs on the road, you can pay for them to retrofit their own vehicles with interior and exterior storage solutions.
 Keep in mind, these likely create extra costs and liability for your business.
 When vehicles get damaged as a result of transporting your product, you may be liable for repairs and vehicle value depreciation.

 Providing a specialized truck or van is an option that lets you control liability while creating a more efficient way to transport equipment.
 It can also save you time — so long as you have a safe place to keep your vehicle, you can leave equipment overnight without having to load and unload every day.
-The more specific your company’s vehicle needs, the better the case for providing a company car.
+The more specific your company’s vehicle needs, the better the case for providing a company vehicle

 Your employee and community safety is a central concern.
 When your employees drive their own cars, you can’t manage or control maintenance, insurance, upkeep, or other safety concerns.
 A fleet vehicle guarantees employees are current on insurance and maintenance, as well as you can easily track your employees’ driving records and habits.